Filter

 ₹4,601

-RS PRO Hydraulic Hose Assembly Galvanized Steel Wire 3/8 inch x 1000 mm Model No 1102250 are essential components used in hydraulic systems to transmit fluid power.
+RS PRO Hydraulic Hose Assembly Synthetic Rubber 1/4 inch x 462 mm Model No 1101989 are essential components used in hydraulic systems to transmit fluid power.
 They play a crucial role in transferring pressurized fluids like oil, water, or gas between various hydraulic components, such as pumps, actuators, and valves.
 These hoses are designed to withstand high pressure and extreme conditions, making them durable and reliable for a wide range of industrial applications.

 A typical hydraulic hose pipe consists of several layers, each serving a specific purpose to ensure efficient and safe operation.
 The innermost layer is the tube, usually made of synthetic rubber, which is compatible with the fluid being transported and resists erosion caused by the fluid's flow.
 Reinforcement layers, often constructed from steel or textile braids, surround the tube and provide strength to withstand internal pressure.